-A psychologist will have an undergraduate degree in Psychology before embarking on professional training at doctoral level.
-It is notoriously difficult to get accepted unto professional training programs, and most people end up having at least a Master’s degree and a few years relevant work experience as an assistant psychologist before getting accepted for professional training.
+A psychologist will have an undergraduate degree in Psychology before embarking on professional training at the doctoral level.
+It is notoriously difficult to get accepted into professional training programs, and most people end up having at least a Master’s degree and a few years of relevant work experience as an assistant psychologist before getting accepted for professional training.

-It can confuse, but someone who has a degree in psychology is not a psychologist.
-An undergraduate degree in psychology gives the person a good understanding of cognitive and social psychology and child development, but a person with just a degree in psychology will not have received formal training in models of therapy and mental health conditions.
+It can confuse, but someone with a psychology degree is not a psychologist.
+An undergraduate degree in psychology gives a person a good understanding of cognitive and social psychology and child development.
+Still, a person with just a degree in psychology will not have received formal training in models of therapy and mental health conditions.

-To call yourself a psychologist, you shall have undertaken postgraduate training courses that are recognised by a professional body.
+To call yourself a psychologist, you shall have undertaken postgraduate training courses recognised by a professional body.

 Where do they work?

-Psychologists work mainly in health care settings, such as the HSE or NHS or in private practice.
+Psychologists work mainly in health care settings, such as the HSE, NHS, or private practice.

 How do psychologists help?

 Psychologists can help you through talking therapy.
-As part of their doctoral training, a psychologist will have studied various models of therapy such as Cognitive Behavioural Therapy, and have had their clinical practice supervised whilst working within the model.
+As part of their doctoral training, a psychologist will have studied various therapy models, such as Cognitive Behavioural Therapy, and had their clinical practice supervised whilst working within the model.

-Psychologists help by undertaking complete assessments of your difficulty and providing not only an explanation for what is happening to you but also provide a treatment plan covering what they recommend you do to feel better.
+Psychologists help by undertaking complete assessments of your difficulty and providing an explanation for what is happening to you and a treatment plan covering what they recommend you do to feel better.

 What is a counsellor?